dvreeze/yaidom/README.rst

   *  Less ambitious than Scala's XML library and Anti-XML (no XPath-like support, no value equality)
   *  Leaves many hard parts to Java's JAXP, such as parsing and printing
   *  Good interop with Java

+As said above, yaidom has no XPath-like support, and it does not try to unify nodes with collections of nodes.
+Yet yaidom trees can be queried quite well using Scala For Comprehensions.
+This is more verbose than XPath-like syntax (as in Scala's XML library, and in Anti-XML), but more straightforward to understand, use, and implement.

+Yaidom quite intentionally leaves the hard parts of parsing and printing to Java's JAXP.
+Think for example about "ignorable whitespace", or the many ways to configure a parser.
+Yaidom merely represents the parsed XML as immutable Scala-ish node trees.